 What We Do

-The Transportation Division is primarily responsible for establishing the planning and design policies that help shape the transportation system of the City.
+The Transportation Department is primarily responsible for establishing the planning and design policies that help shape the transportation system of the City.
 These policies include the planning and functional design of the City's transportation infrastructure of roads, bicycle lanes, sidewalks, crosswalks, and transit amenities, as well as traffic operation controls such as traffic signals and signage, on-street parking, traffic calming measures, and development access.

-The Transportation Division has three major sections:
+The Transportation Department has three major sections:

 Responsible for developing plans that best serve the public's current and future travel needs, establishing the priority, scope, and functional design of transportation improvements, reviewing the transportation requirements of new developments, and working with external agencies on local and regional transportation improvements such as transit services, major highways, bridge crossings, and policy/funding/governance issues.